The Transformation Of McKayla Maroney From Toddler To 25

 Fans didn't know how to feel about the new McKayla Maroney

 In May 2017, McKayla Maroney shocked some of her Instagram followers by sharing a now-deleted video of herself dancing in a black thong.
-The racy footage was so unexpected that she later had to reassure her fans that she "didn't get hacked" (via The New York Post).
-She advised critics of the post to quit following her, and she had another message for them on Twitter.
-"Hey, im just doing me. if u want me to be a role model so bad, get inspired by how i give 0 fcuks and go do u," she wrote.
-A month later, Hollywood Life reported that she showed off a few more "sexy dance moves" on her Instagram stories while teasing a cameo in a Wade Hampton music video.
+The racy footage was so unexpected that she later reassured her fans that she "didn't get hacked" (via The New York Post).
+She advised critics of the post to quit following her, and she had another message for them on X, formerly known as Twitter.
+"Hey, im just doing me. if u want me to be a role model so bad, get inspired by how i give 0 [f***s] and go do u," she wrote.
+A month later, Hollywood Life reported that she showed off a few more of her moves on her Instagram stories while teasing a cameo in a Wade Hampton music video.

-Maroney's new image included fewer slicked-back ponytails with scrunchies and more makeup.
+Maroney's new image ditched the slicked-back ponytails with scrunchies and added more makeup.
 She revealed to Seventeen that some fans were thrown off when they saw her rocking over-lined lips and eyelash extensions.
 "I don't mean to freak anybody out.
 At the end of the day, I have changed," she told the magazine.
 "I can't blame anybody for saying, 'Oh, she changed!'
 You know, because I have."
-She credited her friend, beauty vlogger Alexa Losey, for helping her get more into makeup.
+She credited her friend and beauty vlogger, Alexa Losey, for helping her get more into makeup.
 Experimenting with cosmetics made her look so different that some fans were convinced that she'd undergone a cosmetic procedure.
 However, she denied speculation that she had gotten lip injections.

 McKayla Maroney spoke out against the doctor who abused her for years